Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 ### Repository Installation

 For a developer/contributor to the project, it is expected that you duplicate the development environment using a virtual environment.
-So far, my development activities for this project have used python3.6, but I expect to move to python3.8 when I upgrade to Ubuntu 20.04.
-I suggest using the default version of Python for your distribution, but if it is a later release, limit your code to features of python3.6.
+So far, my development activities for this project have used python3.6.
 The following are details on setting up a virtual environment with python3.6:

 ```shell
 sudo apt install -y python3.6-venv